 Checklist For Planning A Surprise Birthday Party

 After that, you need to get everyone invited and informed.
-Spend special care in emphasising that its a surprise party and that they should do everything in their power to keep things a secret.
+Take extra care in emphasising that it's a surprise party and that they should do everything in their power to keep things a secret.
 To best accomplish this, make a guest list and tell a small amount of vital people well in advance, but only tell the majority of the guests a few days before the party so they can clear their schedule.
 Select people on the guest list that are important to the person you’re throwing the party for.
 Old friends, trusted family members, anyone who you’re sure they’ll smile upon seeing.

 Next, figure out where you want to have the party and set a date.
 You’ll have to figure out where you’re going to throw the party.
-If you’re throwing it at the person’s home, you’re going to have to figure out a way to get them out of the house in a way they won’t suspect something is up while still giving yourself enough time to get everything set up and for people to come in and get ready.
+If you’re throwing it at the person’s home, you’ll need to figure out a way to get them out of the house in a way they won’t suspect something is up while still giving yourself enough time to get everything set up and for people to come in and get ready.
 If you’re inviting a lot of people, consider renting out a hall or other large space and then figure out a good way to lure the guest of honour there afterwards.